genestealer/eaton-xstorage-home-api-doc/README.md

   - **state**: Boolean value to control power state (true = on, false = off).

 - **Comment**: When the device is turned off, the "powerState" field in other API responses will return false.
+Important: the API returns no response body when commanding the inverter on or off (i.e., the HTTP response completes with an empty body).
+Because the power control request does not return a body, verify the device state after issuing the command using GET /api/device or GET /api/device/status.

 ---